Crop Monitor for AMIS

 PDF Download link

-For access to all reports, please visit the Archive.
+To access all reports, please visit the Archive.

 Overview

-Global crop condition map synthesising information for all four AMIS crops as of May 28th.
+Global crop condition map synthesizing information for all four AMIS crops.
 Crop conditions over the main growing areas for wheat, maize, rice, and soybean are based on a combination of national and regional crop analyst inputs along with earth observation data from all Crop Monitors.
 Crops that are in other than favourable conditions are displayed on the map with their crop symbol.

 Crop Conditions at a Glance